chiraggivan/DE-food-delivery/README.md

 ## Project Part 2: Data Transfer from S3 to Snowflake for a Food Delivery Company

 ### Overview
 This project automates the transfer of operational data from an S3 bucket to Snowflake for a food delivery company.
-CSV files (e.g., `location_data_*.csv`, `customer_data_*.csv`) generated in the previous step (RDS to S3) are ingested into corresponding tables in Snowflake (e.g., `location` and `customer`) using Snowflake’s `COPY INTO` command and Snowpipe for automated ingestion.
+CSV files (e.g., `location_data_*.csv`, `customer_data_*.csv`) generated in the previous step (RDS to S3) are ingested into corresponding tables in Snowflake (like `location` and `customer`) using Snowflake’s `COPY INTO` command and Snowpipe for automated ingestion.
 This enables data analysts to perform advanced analytics on the food delivery company’s data, such as customer behavior and location-based trends, using Snowflake’s data warehousing capabilities.
 This is the second part of a larger end-to-end data engineering project that includes extracting data from RDS to S3 and performing ETL transformations in Snowflake.

 ### Technologies Used
 - **AWS Services**: S3, SQS (for event notifications), IAM